-- 9.5 The Council's Annual Governance Statement has been produced in accordance with these stages, including following the pro-forma for the layout of the Statement as proposed in Objective 8. - 9.6 Evidence sources collated for drafting the AGS were as follows: - (a) Consultation with senior and key officers. - (b) Assurances provided by Service Area Managers through the completion of Service Assurance Statements. - (c) Consultation with a cross-party member review group comprising the Leader of the Council and the Committee Chairs. - (d) Work undertaken during the year by Internal Audit and other inspection bodies.
+- 9.5 The Council's Annual Governance Statement has been produced in accordance with these stages, including following the pro-forma for the layout of the Statement as proposed in Objective 8. - 9.6 Evidence sources collated for drafting the AGS were as follows: - (a) Consultation with senior and key officers. - (b) Assurances provided by Service Area Managers through the completion of Service Assurance Statements. - (c) Consultation with a cross-party member review group comprising the Leader of the Council and the Committee Chairs. - (d) Work undertaken during the year by Internal Audit and other inspection bodies. - (e) Consultation with the council's External Auditors. - (f) Review of progress against the previous year's AGS action plan, which was reported quarterly to the Finance & Audit Scrutiny Committee.

-- (e) Review of progress against the previous year's action plan, which was reported on a quarterly basis to the council's Senior Management Team, with outstanding actions being carried forward. - 9.7 The process for drafting the AGS itself, and the systems of challenge and review were as follows (overleaf): - (a) The information described above was collated and an early draft Statement was circulated to key officers for comment. - (b) A cross party member review group considered the assurances supporting the AGS and provided comment on the early draft, including issues to be reflected in the Action Plan. - (c) Key officers, e.g. Chief Executive, S151 Officer, Monitoring Officer, Deputy Monitoring Officer, Head of HR & OD, considered and suggested issues to be reflected in the AGS and the Action Plan. - (d) The comments were amalgamated into a further draft that was then provided to members of the Senior Management Team for further challenge.
-The draft AGS and Action Plan were amended accordingly. - (e) The cross-party member review considered and provided comment on the final draft AGS and Action Plan. - (f) The member review group comments were incorporated into the document. - (g) The draft AGS issued to the Council's External Auditors for their views. - (h) Presentation to the Finance & Audit Scrutiny Committee for approval.
+- 9.7 The process for drafting the AGS itself, and the systems of challenge and review were as follows (overleaf): - (a) The information described above was collated and an early draft Statement was circulated to key officers for comment. - (b) The draft Statement was issued to the council's Senior Management Team and discussed at a meeting, with suggestions on issues to be included in the Action Plan. - (c) A cross party member review group considered the assurances supporting the AGS and provided comment on the early draft, including issues to be reflected in the Action Plan. - (d) Key officers, e.g. Chief Executive, S151 Officer, Monitoring Officer, Deputy Monitoring Officer, Head of HR & OD, considered and suggested issues to be reflected in the AGS and the Action Plan. - (e) The comments were amalgamated into a further draft that was then provided to members of the Senior Management Team for further challenge.
+The draft AGS and Action Plan were amended accordingly. - (f) The cross-party member review considered and provided comment on the final draft AGS and Action Plan. - (g) Comments from the member review group were incorporated into the document. - (h) The draft AGS issued to the Council's External Auditors for their views. - (i) Presentation to the Finance & Audit Scrutiny Committee for approval.